RohitTheBoss007/cpp-server/README.md

 HTTP server implemented in C++ without any third party library.

-* Only Used "sys/socket.h" "pthread.h" and "mutex" which are standart libraries
+* Only Used "sys/socket.h" "pthread.h" and "mutex" which are standard libraries

 ## Features